 If you have been injured in a Nissan fire, you may have suffered injuries that are keeping you from working and supporting your family.
 An insurance company may be pressuring you with a lowball settlement because it knows you need the money.
 You also have the burden of trying to prove who is responsible for your injuries and, more importantly, who is accountable for your loss of income and suffering.
 The legal system is complex and Nissan has an army of lawyers on its side.

-Fortunately, Orlando area personal injury lawyer Scott M. Miller, of the Law Offices of Scott M. Miller, P.A., has experience handling cases like yours.
+Fortunately, Orlando area personal injury lawyer Scott M. Miller, of the Law Offices of Scott M. Miller, PLLC, has experience handling cases like yours.
 Our legal team will aggressively examine the circumstances of your case.

 We know how to stand up to large corporations, their lawyers and insurance companies.
 We will fight for your rights, as well as fair financial compensation.
 Our law offices are based in Longwood, and they serve Orlando, Daytona Beach, Sanford, Deland, and all of Seminole County, Orange County, Lake County, and Volusia County.